cloudflare/cloudflare-docs/content/ddos-protection/reference/alerts.md

 * The zones in your account for which you wish to receive notifications.
 * The specific hostnames for which you wish to receive notifications.
-* The minimum requests-per-second rate that will trigger the alert (100, by default).
+* The minimum requests-per-second rate that will trigger the alert (100 rps by default).

 The Advanced Layer 3/4 DDoS Attack Alert supports the following filtering parameters:

 * The IP prefixes for which you wish to receive notifications.
 * The specific IP addresses for which you with to receive notifications.
-* The minimum packets-per-second rate that will trigger the alert (12,000, by default).
+* The minimum packets-per-second rate that will trigger the alert (12,000 pps by default).

 ## Example notification